 - Minimize the weight in your vehicle if possible: By reducing the weight in the back or trunk of your vehicle it will be less taxing on your brakes.

 - Have the brake system inspected regularly: Driving with worn brake pads will put more stress on the rotors and other components.
 Regular inspection and brake pad replacement as necessary will prevent more costly brake repairs and ensure the safety of your vehicle.

 By following these tips, you can reduce the need for brake repair more frequently and get the most from your braking components.
 Schedule your appointment today for your routine inspection and brake repair service at Driver’s Edge.

 It is very easy to check your brake fluid yourself.
 But it is important to note that it is best to bring your vehicle into an auto service center to have the fluid replaced by certified brake mechanics.
 Brake fluid can not only ruin your car’s paint if spilled but it is also highly toxic.

 Your owner’s manual will provide specific instructions for checking your vehicle’s brake fluid levels.
 In general, you’ll find the brake fluid reservoir on the master cylinder.
 Check the fluid itself within the reservoir to see if it appears dark or muddy.
 If that is the case, your fluid is dirty and is losing its effectiveness.
 You’ll also want to look at the lines on the reservoir that indicate the maximum and minimum levels.
 If your brake fluid is close to the minimum line, you may have a leak and likely need brake service.

-As part of Driver’s Edge’s complete brake services, our technicians will check your brake fluid to see if it’s low or appears dirty and needs to be replaced.
+As part of Driver’s Edge’s complete brake services, our mechanics will check your brake fluid to see if it’s low or appears dirty and needs to be replaced.

 A brake light should never be ignored since it can indicate any number of problems, from simple to urgent.
 Here are some reasons a brake light may come on: